peteracworth/kinkstore-PIM/PLAN.md

-                          -- This is an internal label derived from variant SKUs by removing size suffix -- Example: variants have "RSV-V-PRODUCTXYZ-S", "RSV-V-PRODUCTXYZ-M", "RSV-V-PRODUCTXYZ-L" --          product sku_label is "RSV-V-PRODUCTXYZ" (does not exist in Shopify) -- MUST be unique across all products AND must not collide with any variant SKU vendor VARCHAR(255), product_type VARCHAR(255), tags TEXT[], -- PostgreSQL array
+                          -- This is an internal label derived from variant SKUs by removing size suffix -- Example: variants have "RSV-V-PRODUCTXYZ-S", "RSV-V-PRODUCTXYZ-M", "RSV-V-PRODUCTXYZ-L" --          product sku_label is "RSV-V-PRODUCTXYZ" (does not exist in Shopify) -- MUST be unique across all products.
+Single-variant products: sku_label == variant.sku is allowed. vendor VARCHAR(255), product_type VARCHAR(255), tags TEXT[], -- PostgreSQL array